SuperOfficeDocs/superoffice-docs/docs/database/tables/external-document.md

 ---
-uid: table-external-document
+uid: table-external_document
-title: external\_document table
+title: external_document table
 description: This table stores documents which can be viewed externaly, through the customer module so.generated: true
 keywords:
   - "database"
   - "external_document"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"